-The Fancy B Lion building dates back to 1715.
-Independent, family run Turkish restaurant and pub in the beautiful Wiltshire village of Baydon.
-Our eclectic menu includes freshly made kebabs and hot and cold mezze, along with pub classics such as steak, fish and chips and our famous burgers”
+An independent, family run Turkish restaurant and pub in the beautiful Wiltshire village of Baydon.
+Their eclectic menu includes freshly made kebabs and hot and cold mezze, along with pub classics such as steak, fish and chips and burgers.

 - Fancy B Ermin Street Baydon SN8 2JP ku.oc.bycnaf@ofni(01672) 700986

 This pretty and historic thatched Pub was on overnight stop on the journey from London to Bristol.
 Its most famous guest was reputedly Charles Dickens who used it as his model for an Inn in The Pickwick Papers.
 The pub no longer provides accommodation but there is excellent food.
 Check the web site for special food offers and events such as 'Wine & Dine' nights.
 Up to five Wadworth real ales are served; three regulars plus two seasonals.